 Supplement to Environmental Ethics

 Part of environmental philosophy’s project since its inception is the diagnosis of the origins of our present-day environmental extremities.
 The best known of these is probably Lynn White’s theory.
-As seen in section 2 above, White argues that Judæo-Christian monotheism, because of its essentially anthropocentric attitude towards nature, is the ideological source of the modern environmental crisis.
+As seen in the main entry, White argues that Judæo-Christian monotheism, because of its essentially anthropocentric attitude towards nature, is the ideological source of the modern environmental crisis.
 At the heart of his philosophical cum cultural-historical analysis seems to be a simple structure: